Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

-One goal of Quantinar is to make sure that the researchers keep the copyrights and ownership of their publication.
-For that goal, Quantinar offers to create a non-fungible token (NFT) for each courselet on the platform and transfer it to the courselet author(s).
-A NFT is a unique cryptographic token created from a specific smart contract standard (e.g. ERC-721 on Ethereum blockchain) that provides functionalities such as ownership transfer or ownership verification.
-Thanks to this NFT, any authors can claim ownership on a specific courselet on Quantinar platform by providing the unique hash of the NFT associated to it.
+Quantinar makes sure that the researchers keep the copyrights and ownership of their publication, CLs, DLs, or QLs.
+For that goal, Quantinar offers to create a non-fungible token (NFT) for each CL on the platform and transfer it to the CL author(s).
+An NFT is a unique cryptographic token created from a specific smart contract standard (e.g. ERC-721 on Ethereum blockchain) that provides functionalities such as ownership transfer or ownership verification (see \citep{doi:10.1142/9781800612723_0001} for an extensive study of smart contracts applications).
+Thanks to this NFT, any authors can claim ownership of a specific courselet on the Quantinar platform by providing the unique hash of the NFT associated with it.

 While smart contract and NFT makes it easy to verify ownership of a digital object on the blockchain, copyrights exist in the non-digital world and are governed by state law.
-Thus, in order to truly ensure copyrights protection, each courselet will be secured with an Open Source license such as MIT or GNU.
+Thus, to truly ensure copyright protection, each courselet will be secured with an Open Source license such as MIT or GNU.
 Finally, authors will keep ownership of the intellectual property (IP) on their work allowing them to publish their study in external academic journals.

-Some information such as authors' identity, courselet title, link to the courselet content, review score and link to reviews will be stored onchain, while in order to reduce storage cost the courselet content and actual reviews will be stored offchain on Quantinar IPFS network defined in the previous section \ref{sec:ipfs}.
-Having a courselet NFT with immutable link to versioned content and reviews help to open the iterative publication process during the peer-review feedback loop and protect the integrity of the authors reputation score defined in \ref{sec:rep_score}.
-Thus, on top of the courselet metadata, all contribution logs will be accessible directly on the blockchain ledger or on the IPFS network ensuring transparency.
+Some information such as authors' identity, CL title, link to the CL content, review score, and link to reviews will be stored on-chain, while to reduce storage cost the CL content and actual reviews will be stored off-chain on Quantinar IPFS network defined in the previous section \ref{sec:ipfs}.
+Having a courselet NFT with an immutable link to versioned content and reviews helps to open the iterative publication process during the peer-review feedback loop and protect the integrity of the authors' reputation score defined in \ref{sec:rep_score}.
+Thus, on top of the CL metadata, all contribution logs will be accessible directly on the blockchain ledger or on the IPFS network ensuring transparency.